mapbox/mapbox-studio-classic/docs/HOWTO-crashcourse-sources.md

 	![Inspect layers](./img/crashcourse-source-6.png )

-### Project settings & Saving
+### Project settings & saving

 6. Click on the __Settings__ button to bring up the project settings panel.
 Here you can set information about your project as a whole, such as a name, description, and attributing your data sources.
+Change the name of the project to 'Countries' so when it's uploaded you will be able to find it.

-	If you wish you can leave the project settings as they are and come back to adjust them at any time.
+	If you wish you can leave the other project settings as they are and come back to adjust them at any time.

 	![Settings pane](./img/crashcourse-source-7.png )